 Preparation for the Comprehensive Examination

 During the second year of study, the student prepares for the Comprehensive Examination, typically scheduled at the beginning of a semester, usually the beginning of the third year.
-The goal of the Comprehensive Examination is to evaluate the candidate's knowledge of his/her major and minor content areas and the integration of these areas within the larger discipline of communication sciences and disorders.
+The goal of the Comprehensive Examination is to evaluate the student's knowledge of his/her major and minor content areas and the integration of these areas within the larger discipline of communication sciences and disorders.

 Comprehensive Examination (Second Doctoral Project)

 The second milestone in the doctoral program is the Comprehensive Examination.
-The Comprehensive Examination occurs when the doctoral candidate has completed the course work requirements for the program and when he/she has developed significant expertise in his/her major content area(s), minor content area(s), and research methods and analytical techniques including statistics The goal of the Comprehensive Examination is to evaluate the candidate's knowledge of his/her major and minor content areas and the integration of these areas within the larger discipline of communication sciences and disorders.
+The Comprehensive Examination occurs when the doctoral student has completed the course work requirements for the program and when he/she has developed significant expertise in his/her major content area(s), minor content area(s), and research methods and analytical techniques including statistics.
+The goal of the Comprehensive Examination is to evaluate the student's knowledge of his/her major and minor content areas and the integration of these areas within the larger discipline of communication sciences and disorders.
 The comprehensive examination involves a written project and an oral examination.

 Students are encouraged to begin work on the second doctoral project as soon as feasible after successfully passing the qualifying exam.
 This second doctoral project and course work requirements will be completed before the student will defend the oral portion of the qualifying exam.
 This written project may take a variety of forms, including a data-based empirical research project, a synthesis of the literature in a concise area, or a position paper.
 If the first doctoral project was not data-based, the second doctoral project must be.
 The second doctoral project also carries the expectation that it is to be submitted for publication in a peer-reviewed journal.
 It should also represent a significant contribution to the field of Communication Sciences and Disorders.
 Students take primary responsibility, with the consultation of their Committee members, for the nature and content of the project.
 Committee members may give guidance and mentoring throughout the duration of the project.